 A key financial performance indicator for the Academy Trust is the level of reserves held at the balance sheet date and, in particular, the amount of unrestricted reserves plus restricted income reserves at year end.
-At 31 August 2022, the balance of the unrestricted and restricted income reserves was £1,755,000 (2021: £1,254,000), which is after transfers of £37,000 (2021: £306,000) to the restricted fixed asset fund to fund capital expenditure during the year.
+At 31 August 2023, the balance of the unrestricted and restricted income reserves was £2,281,000 (2022: £1,755,000), which is after transfers of £131,000 (2022: £37,000) to the restricted fixed asset fund to fund capital expenditure during the year.
 Further details on the level of reserves held by the Academy Trust are set out in the Reserves Policy section below.

 The majority of the Academy Trust's funding is based on pupil numbers, another key performance indicator.
-As noted earlier in this report, pupil numbers at the most recent census were 1,228; an increase of over 28 from the same point in the prior year.
-This was due to a higher Year 12 intake, the funding for which will be lagged.
+As noted earlier in this report, pupil numbers at the most recent census were 1,219; a decrease of 9 from the same point in the prior year.
+This was due to a lower number in 6th form following a bulge due to the pandemic.

-Staffing costs: The percentage of total staff costs to total educational grant funding (being GAG funding plus other operating educational grants from the Education and Skills Funding Agency ('ESFA')) for the year was 84% (2021: 85%), while the percentage of staff costs to total costs (excluding depreciation and Local Government Pension Scheme FRS102 pension cost charges) was 85% (2021: 87%).
+Staffing costs: The percentage of total staff costs to total educational grant funding (being GAG funding plus other operating educational grants from the Education and Skills Funding Agency ('ESFA')) for the year was 82% (2022: 84%), while the percentage of staff costs to total costs (excluding depreciation and Local Government Pension Scheme FRS102 pension cost charges) was 79% (2022: 85%).